gjcampbell777/RESTapi_demo/README.md

 `/msg/:id`

-<p>The id info is taken from the parameter and the new message info is taken from the body</p>
+<p>The id info is taken from the parameter and the new message info is taken from a json body containing a message key</p>

 ### DELETE